morgangraphics/ansible-role-nvm/README.md

 Ansible version (ansible-core) 2.16.0 +

-> :triangular_flag_on_post: For a version of this role that works on older versions of Ansible see the [legacy 1.5.X branch](https://github.com/morgangraphics/ansible-role-nvm/tree/ansible-role-nvm-legacy)
+> 🚩 For a version of this role that works on older versions of Ansible see the [legacy 1.5.X branch](https://github.com/morgangraphics/ansible-role-nvm/tree/ansible-role-nvm-legacy)

 See [Ansible Versions below](#ansible-versions)